-We gave the existing headphones 4/5 in our AirPods Max review thanks to the impressive sound, but the case and some other more practical aspects disappointed us.
+We gave the first-gen headphones 4/5 in our AirPods Max review thanks to the impressive sound, but the case and some other more practical aspects disappointed us.
 We’d expect a step up from this in AirPods Max 2.
 But what else do you need to know about Apple’s next-gen headphones?
 Let’s find out.

 AirPods Max 2: potential release date and price